isomerpages/tp-virtualcampus/_events/Calendar.md

 <p><strong><a href="/tp-national-day-celebrations-2026/" rel="noopener nofollow" target="_blank">TP National Day Celebrations 2026</a></strong>
 </p>
 <p></p>
-<p>Singapore marks 60 years of independence (<strong>SG60</strong>) in 2025!
+<p>This August, get ready to ignite your patriotic spirit as we mark Singapore’s
-It is a monumental milestone that honours our shared journey, unites the nation in collective pride, and inspires us to build an even brighter future together.</p>
+61st birthday at TP’s very own <strong>National Day Celebrations 2026</strong>!</p>
 <p></p>
-<p>This August, we invite you to ignite your patriotic spirit and join us
+<p>Look forward to an electrifying array of activities, brought to life by
-at TP’s very own <strong>National Day Celebrations 2025</strong>!
-Look forward to a diverse array of activities, brought to life by our Schools, CCAs/Clubs and partners.
-Come be part of the exciting action and experience our vibrant campus spirit!</p>
+our Schools, CCAs/Clubs, and partners.
+Come be part of the exciting action and experience our vibrant campus spirit on this special occasion!</p>
 <p></p>
 </td>
 </tr>